 This lab provides you with the chance to apply the security skills needed to reduce the risk of revenue loss and data vulnerability.
 It also provides you with sophisticated techniques to implement network security and practice working with the overall security process.
 There will be emphasis on demonstration of security policy design and management applications; security configuration, enabling firewall and secure router methodologies, performing the installation, configuration and maintenance to enhance security; and the techniques needed to establish effective AAA and VPN services on Cisco® routers.
 Prerequisites: EEV 0573L, CCNA Certification, or Instructor's Approval.
-Corequisite: EEV 0596 or Instructor's Approval.
 (CH)